 Residence halls are scheduled to have two fire drills per semester during the academic school year.
 Academic buildings receive fire drills periodically, based on hazard assessments and state and local fire marshal recommendations.
-The Fire Drills were held on September 20th, 2020 and March 5th, 2021.
-Fire Drills were not performed in North Campus Townhouses as these units housed SARS Cov-2 positive students.
-A Fire Drill was not held in Neff Hall Spring 2021, as the building was unoccupied.
+Fire Drills were conducted as required in 2023.
+There were no fire related injuries or deaths on campus in 2023.